 - Long Runner Lineup: Since 1994, the group members have consisted solely of Violent J and Shaggy 2 Dope.
 Impressively, this group has been around for over 20 years.

 - Mean Character, Nice Actor: Violent J and Shaggy are well-known for portraying bloodthirsty Monster Clown characters, but in reality they're actually very nice to their fans and donate to and promote charities and fundraisers to help the poor(see their Awesome page for more details on that).
 They also love their moms very much and, if certain videos are anything to go by, absolutely adore their children.
-In fact, the pair came clean in a 2010 interview that they're actually evangelical Christians.note
+At first people said that they were evangelical Christians, but Violent J refuted this on Twitter, saying they don't believe in any specific god.note

 - Monster Clown: Their image is based on this, though they're more Heroic Comedic Sociopath Clowns.